HHCHunter/HITMAN/README.md

 ## TO DO

-* Figure out how to generate a token or method that doesn't deprecate.
+* Figure out how to generate a token.json automatically or make a method that doesn't deprecate.
     * May need to automate JWT token creation instead.

 ### Disclaimer: Not to be used for piracy or un-authorized access to servers.